stvliu/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ### Add new widget

-All IoT dashboards are constructed using ThingsBoard widgets.
+All IoT dashboards are constructed using GridLinks widgets.
 A widget is an element that displays a specific type of information or functionality on a dashboard.
 Widgets are used to visualize data, remote device control, alarms management, and display static custom HTML content.